How do I create custom fields?

 Note: You can only have one field with the word "name" in it because of how information is stored in our database.
-So for example if you want to capture a subscribers last name separate from our standard name field, you will want to just enter that as "last" as opposed to "last name."
+So for example if you want to capture subscribers' last name separate from our standard name field, enter that as "last" as opposed to "last name."

-- If you would like the subscriber to have the ability to update this custom field on their own from the unsubscribe page you will want to check off the box under "Subscriber Update."
+- If you would like the subscriber to have the ability to update this custom field on their own from the unsubscribe page, check the box under "Subscriber Update."

-- Once you are ready to add the custom field click "Add" button.
+- Once you are ready to add the custom field click "Add".

 - Finally click the "Save Custom Fields" button to save your new field.